 But I’m a macOS user

-Things are a little different on the Mac.
+If you can’t install BBEdit then things are a little tricky on macOS.
 If you use any of the popular archiving utilities to simply unzip and rezip your PowerPoint file, even if you don’t edit any of the XML your file will be corrupted.
 PowerPoint will try and fail to repair it.
 The reason is that these utilities add hidden .DS_Store files all over the place and Office apps don’t like them one bit!

 The solution is to use the macOS Terminal app to run a command to zip up your modified archive.
 Here’s how: